mdb/tfmigrate-demo/README.md

 ## See the demo in GitHub Actions

-The workflow described in "Try the demo for yourself" (below) is automated and demo'd in [GitHub Actions](https://github.com/mdb/tfmigrate-demo/actions).
+The workflow described in "Try the demo for yourself" (below) is automated and demoed in [GitHub Actions](https://github.com/mdb/tfmigrate-demo/actions).

 [PR 2](https://github.com/mdb/tfmigrate-demo/pull/2) triggers an example GitHub Actions workflow that fails its `tfmigrate plan` step: https://github.com/mdb/tfmigrate-demo/actions/runs/5754942633

 [PR 3](https://github.com/mdb/tfmigrate-demo/pull/3) triggers an example GitHub Actions workflow that successfully performs a `tfmigrate apply` step: https://github.com/mdb/tfmigrate-demo/actions/runs/5754946044

+See `.github/workflows/pr.yaml` for the GitHub Actions workflow configuration.

 ## Try the demo yourself locally